edf-hpc/puppet-hpc/puppet-config/modules/environment/README.md

 ## Limitations

-This module is mainly tested on Debian, but is meant to also work with RHEL and derivatives.
+This module is mainly tested on Debian.

+The `service` class is tested on RedHat (RHEL, CentOS...).

 ## Development